wp-plugins/testimonial-basics/trunk/readme.txt

     9) There is a full set of option features

-       a) Including the Website link is an option
+       a) Including the Website link is an option.
-       b) Including the Date is an option
+       b) Including the Date is an option.
-       c) Including the Location is an option
+       c) Including the Location is an option.
-       d) New: Including italic style is an option
+       d) Including italic style is an option.
-       e) New: Including Gravatars is an option
+       e) Including Gravatars is an option.
-       f) User can select a customizable display
+       f) User can select a customizable display.
-       g) Select one of nine fonts from a drop down list
+       g) Select one of nine fonts from a drop down list.
-       h) Select text colors using a color wheel
+       h) Select text colors using a color picker.
-       i) Select background colors using a color wheel
+       i) Select background colors using a color picker.
-       j) Visitor input form options
+       j) Visitor input form options to include a title, email note, and display the html allowed strip (new).
+       k) New: include a contact email as an option
+       l) New: Editor user level can now edit testimonials
+       m) New: Using excerpts and excerpt lengths are separately set for widgets and the main area testimonial displays

     10) There is a function that lets you display testimonials within template code.

+    11) Some html is now allowed in testimonials

-    11) Detailed documentation now available at the plugin site.
+    12) Detailed documentation now available at the plugin site

-    12) New: Paragraphs and line breaks are now allowed in testimonials.

 == Installation ==